-upon Crown land or upon any other land, not being a sanctuary, but where occupied, with the consent of the occupier of that land, sufficient only for food for himself and his family, but not for sale-
+upon Crown land or upon any other land, not being a sanctuary, but where occupied, with the consent of the occupier of that land.

+sufficient only for food for himself and his family, but not for sale-

-and the Governor may, if he is satisfied that any of the privileges conferred by this section upon the native has been or is being abused, by regulation curtail the privileges in such manner and for such period and in such part or parts of the State as he thinks proper.
+and the Governor may, if he is satisfied that any of the privileges conferred by this section upon the native has been or is being abused or that any species of fauna which is being taken under the authority of this section is likely to become unduly depleted, by regulation curtail the privileges in such manner and for such period and in such part or parts of the State as he thinks proper.